 Improving Disability Employment Study

-IDES is a longitudinal study which aims to provide evidence about how people with disability obtain and sustain long-term employment.
-This research investigates the financial and health impacts of different employment outcomes on people with disabilities.
-The findings will identify ways to improve employment outcomes for people with disabilities and contribute to new government policies and models of service delivery.
+IDES is a longitudinal study which aims to provide evidence about how people with disability find and sustain long-term employment.
+This research investigates the financial and health impacts of different employment outcomes on people with disability.
+The findings outlined in our reports identify ways to improve employment for people with disability and suggest changes to employment policy and models of service delivery.

 The main objectives are to identify the following: